 Where to go when the kids just need to run wild?
 Luckily, there are many places in the state where you and the kids can head out into the woods and fields.
-For example, there are dozens of nature centers, but the following offer some special pleasures:
+There are dozens of nature centers in Connecticut which allow you to explore the outdoors and wildlife — but the following offer some special pleasures.

 The 118 acres of the Stamford Museum & Nature Center is a wonderland for young (and older) lovers of nature.
 There’s a museum with 4,000 square feet of exhibition space, an 18-acre working farm, an observatory, nature center, playground and interpretive trail system.
 Kids of all ages are taken into consideration here, and the calendar bursts with events.